gjy3035/GCC-CL/README.md

 2. Use [this mod(No Chromatic aberration & Lens distortion)](https://www.gta5-mods.com/misc/no-chromatic-aberration-lens-distortion-1-41) to avoid chromatic aberration and lens distortion;
 3. Compile or directly use the compiled plugin-in `unlimitedLife.asi`, `noVehicle.asi`.
 Just copy these two asi to the games's root folder.
 > - `unlimitedLife.asi` makes sure the player undead.
 > - `noVehicle.asi` is optional.
 When you are creating some crowd images in the street, this plugin-in helps you avoid accidents caused by vehicles entering the scene.
+And it also set the number of pedestrians created by game scenario close to zero.

 ### How to work